Proceedings of Life

 (Weick).
 Through 2013, the Proceedings of Life

-is made possible by support to the Polistes Foundation through its second 5-year
+was made possible by support to the Polistes Foundation through its second 5-year

 Cooperation Agreement with the National Biological Information Infrastructure (NBII).